 These feathers are very soft and fluffy.
-They sport a lot of action underwater and are great for mimicking creatures that swim like baitfish and leeches.
+They sport a lot of action underwater and are great for mimicking creatures that swim, like baitfish and leeches.

 Dubbing is either natural or synthetic material that can be twisted onto the thread to form some or all of a fly's body.
-After dubbing is applied then wrapped around the hook, it can be teased out with a tool such as a bodkin to give it even more of a "buggy" appearance.
+After dubbing is applied and then wrapped around the hook, it can be teased out with a tool such as a bodkin to give it even more of a "buggy" appearance.

 Just like eyes, single beads can be made from different materials and are slid onto the hook shank (usually before tying begins) to help a fly sink faster and add a touch of flash or color.
 Beads are popular additions to nymphs and small streamers like Woolly Buggers.